haddonm/aMSE/README.md

 # LATEST UPDATE

--   2021-05-27 aMSE 0.0.0.2400 Have encapsulated the bulk of running the MSE for a particular scenario into the function ‘do\_MSE’.
-Check out its help page but also see it in action in the example within this readme file or in the new version of first\_use\_saudata.R in
-    \~Dropboxabalone MSE\_files.
-I have also updated the aMSE\_0.0.0.2400.tar.gz file.
-Any issues get in touch.
+  - 2021-06-24 aMSE 0.0.0.2100 Big jump in number as some larger changes.
+I have removed a bunch of deprecated functions (which are now in ‘deprecated.R’ in the data-raw directory).
+I have tidied many other functions, and have modified listall files to aid in the auto-documentation of the package.

 # aMSE

 <!-- badges: start -->

 <!-- badges: end -->

 This packages up a new Abalone Management Strategy Evaluation framework.
 It has a novel structure that is based around the spatial ideas of populations within spatial management units (SAUs), within a zone:

   - zone - highest geogrpahical level.
 Is simply the totality of the spatial management units.

   - SAU - spatial assessment units.
 In Tasmania these would currently be the classical statistical blocks.

   - population - literally a population.
 These are the active components within the simulation framework.
 The dynamics of the simulation are based around the populations, although, with positive larval dispersal (the default) there is some dependency of neighbouring